Resilience of Bayesian Layer-Wise Explanations under Adversarial Attacks: Methodology

 LRP and gradient-based adversarial strategies both share a reliance on gradient information.
 In the adversarial attacks cases, one evaluates the gradient of the loss function which, by the chain rule is given by

 In the thermodynamic limit, the DNN function $f(x,w)$ coincides with the true function everywhere on the data manifold, and therefore the tangent gradient of the loss function is identically zero.
 The normal gradient of the loss, however, is unconstrained by the data, and, particularly in a high dimensional setting, might achieve very high values along certain directions, creating therefore weaknesses that may be exploited by an adversarial attacker.
-The main result of \citet{carbone2020robustness} was to show that the orthogonal component of the loss gradient has expectation zero under the posterior weight distribution, therefore showing that BNNs are robust against adversarial attacks.
+The main result in \cite{carbone2020robustness} was to show that the orthogonal component of the loss gradient has expectation zero under the posterior weight distribution, therefore showing that BNNs are robust against adversarial attacks.

 In the LRP setup, we instead consider gradients of the prediction function, as opposed to the loss, nevertheless the insight remains valid.
 The tangent components of the gradient of the prediction function $f(x,w)$ will coincide with the gradients of the true function $g(x)$, and therefore represent directions of true sensitivity of the decision function which are correctly recognised as relevant.
 However, such directions might be confounded or dwarfed by normal gradient components, which create directions of apparent relevance which, by construction, are targeted by gradient-based adversarial attacks.
+In Theorem \ref{th:main_thm} we prove that BNNs in the thermodynamic limit will only retain relevant directions along the data manifold, which correspond to genuine directions of high relevance.

-Because the normal gradient of the loss function \eqref{loss_gradient} is proportional to the normal gradient of the prediction function, the zero-averaging property under the posterior will be inherited by the gradient of the prediction function, so that Therefore, BNNs in the thermodynamic limit will only retain relevant directions along the data manifold, which correspond to genuine directions of high relevance.
+\begin{theorem} Let $\mathcal{M}_D\subset \mathbb{R}^d$ be an a.e. smooth data manifold and let $f(x,w)$ be an infinitely wide Bayesian neural network, trained on $\mathcal{M}_D$ and at full convergence of the training algorithm.
+Let $p(w|D)$ be the posterior weight distribution and suppose that the prior distribution $p(w)$ is uninformative.
+In the limit of infinite training data, for any $x\in\mathcal{M}_D$,